 - Why you should rear-face your child as long as possible (hint: during the most common car collisions, your child’s car seat offers more protection when rear-facing)

-Because most parents don’t use car seats correctly.
+Because most parents don’t know car seat safety rules and use car seats incorrectly.

 This happens not because they want to hurt their child, but because they are unaware of what they are doing wrong and why it’s so important to use a car seat in the right way.